MSME Registration: Process, Fee, & Documents Required in India

 Why is it important to register your business under MSME?

 The entrepreneurial culture in India has seen rapid growth over the past few years.
-The growth, especially in the semi-urban and rural areas has grown, paving the way to the SME and MSME sectors.
+The growth, especially in the semi-urban and rural areas has grown, paving the way for the SME and MSME sectors.
 To enhance this growth of the SME and MSME sector the government has initiated quite a few schemes, offers, and subsidies to increase the participation of individuals in this sector.
 If a business is registered under the MSME scheme, it is eligible to avail quite a few tax benefits, local schemes and subsidies and other advantages.
 Banks also give loans to such businesses at a concessional rate and help them in their business and their growth.

 Almost 70% of the Indian GDP comes from the MSME and SME sector.
 This includes businesses right from the agricultural areas to raw materials, manufacturing and retail business.
 It is important for these companies to be registered under the MSME sector for the growth of the business and also to make it easier for the government.